GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 * This will configure the `protobuf` marshaler (either `protobuf` or `json` must be configured)
 * This will configure the Google Cloud IoT Core MQTT authentication
-* Configures the GCP project ID, cloud-region and registry ID
+* This will configure the GCP project ID, cloud-region and registry ID

 Note that `jwt_key_file` must point to the private-key file generated in the previous step.